COVID-19 Prevention Non-Emergency Regulations

 - Investigate and respond to COVID-19 cases in the workplace.

-- Exclude from the workplace COVID-19 cases until they are no longer an infection risk and meet return to work criteria, and implement effective policies to prevent transmission after close contact.
-For more information on this topic, please refer to the section in this FAQ on CDPH’s Isolation and Quarantine Guidance.
+- Exclude from the workplace COVID-19 cases until they meet return to work criteria, and implement effective policies to prevent transmission after close contact.
+Please see the answer to question 4 in the section "Addressing COVID-19 Cases in the Workplace" for return to work criteria.

 - Make testing available at no cost to employees:

-- □ Who had a "close contact" (as defined in the COVID-19 Prevention regulations) with a person with COVID-19 except for recently returned1 employee COVID-19 cases ("returned cases") without symptoms.
+- Who had a "close contact" (as defined in the COVID-19 Prevention regulations) with a person with COVID-19 during their “infectious period” except for recently recovered employee COVID-19 cases ("returned cases") without symptoms.

-- Make testing available weekly to all employees in the exposed group.
+- □ Make COVID-19 testing available to all employees within the exposed group,

-- Notify employees of COVID-19 cases in the workplace.
+- Notify employees who had close contact in the workplace.

 - Require and provide face coverings and respirators in the manner and in the circumstances specified in the COVID-19 Prevention regulations.